SAVAI'I TRAVEL TIPS

 Spooky and a bit weird, but interesting to have a look at if walking through lava tubes is your thing.
 Could be a great adventure hike like no other, we piked out as our torch died but the local guide had good torches on him to use.
 Has toilet!

-There is gathering of rocks that face the place where the sun falls into the ocean called the Fafa O Sau'ai, the ancestral place of the gathering of souls before they jump off to the next world.
+There is a gathering of rocks that face the place where the sun falls into the ocean called the Fafa O Sauali’i, the ancestral place of the gathering of spirits before they jump off to the next world.

-There is a beautiful large rock pool in front of this which is said to have been the bathing place of matai.
-Also worth seeing is the Vai Sua Toto – the well of the rising blood, a cave mouth to a pool of reddish water that is said to be the place where the warrior Tupa’ilevaililigi threw the heads of his enemies..
+There is a beautiful large rock pool in front of this which is said to have been the bathing place of those passed before they walk the rock passage to the next world.

 Up the hill there is also a smaller star mound then Pulemelei that’s kinda cool with a circle of rocks and one that has a seat indent presumably from the many Samoans seatings throughout history.